datafiniti/data-fizz/Crawling/README.md

  1. The crawler must navigate from a “starting url” to a “listing page” on the website.
  2. It must also collect a small number of specified attributes on the page.

-Usually we collect all products available on a site, but for this coding challenge we would like you to start on the "Walgreens.com" home page and navigate to the “Household Essentials” category.
+Usually we collect all products available on a site, but for this coding challenge we would like you to start on the "Walgreens.com" home page and navigate to the “Household & Pet Essentials” category.
 Navigate to at least 10 different products in this category and grab the following information (if it is available on the page):

  * Product Name
  * List Price